luismeyer95/zilt/README.md

 # **Example**

-Let's consider the following exercise: given a non-empty `height * width` matrix full of `.`'s, draw a zigzag pattern of `O`'s inside the matrix.
-This is a contrived example, but it helps demonstrate the capabilities of iterator adapters.
+Let's consider the following exercise: given a non-empty `height * width` matrix full of `.`'s, draw a zigzag pattern of `O`'s inside the matrix and return it.
+This is a contrived example, but it helps demonstrate the capabilities of `zilt` iterators.

 ```ts
 const input = [